Common Roof Restoration Questions

 10. As a building owner, how do I know that you are doing the job correctly?

-The procedures followed will be in accordance with standards set by the National Roofing Contractor’s Association.
+The procedures Seamless Building Systems follows will be in accordance with standards set by the National Roofing Contractor’s Association.

 11. Why not just replace the roof?